EiffelWebFramework/ewf_examples/app/README.md

 Our _APPLICATION_ class inherit from *APP_SERVICE* class, which also inherit from others, let’s describe them in a few words, before continuing with *APP_SERVICE*.

 *WS_LAUNCHABLE_SERVICE* inherit from *WS_SERVICE* class, which is the low level entry point in EWF handling each incoming request, and from which one we have access to the query and form parameters, input data, headers, etc ( everything from an HTTP request ).
 So it allow us to launch our application using different kind of connectors.
+Below a [Bon diagram] (http://www.bon-method.com/index_normal.htm) showing the different kind of connectors

 ![Launcher Hierarchy](/doc/WSF_SERVICE_LAUNCHER.png "Launcher")